yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 <img src="https://github.com/user-attachments/assets/89033553-32aa-4a30-83ae-b390d4f5c137" width="560" />

 **insights:**
-Analyzing the year’s sales data, it is evident that sales commenced at R$127,550 in January 2017 and exhibited a consistent upward trajectory.
+Let’s dive into the year’s sales data. sales started at R$127,550 in January 2017 and exhibited a consistent upward trajectory.
 The peak sales occurred in November 2017, reaching R$1153,53k.
 Notably, the surge in orders around November 24 was likely attributed to the Black Friday event.
 Following the peak, sales declined to R$966,51k in February 2018 and stabilized within the range of R$1120.68k to R$1128.84k until May 2018.
 Subsequently, sales experienced a decline to R$985.41k by August,2018.

 A comparative analysis of the January–August period in 2018 demonstrates a 143% increase in sales compared to the corresponding period in 2017.
 However, despite this substantial growth, 2018 lacked a sustained upward trend, with sales reaching a plateau, unlike the consistent growth trajectory observed in 2017.